Reading time: 5 minutes

 The rules permit you to continue receiving the Carer Allowance if someone else provides care while you have a break, or if the person you care for goes into hospital.
 You are, however, required to inform Services Australia.

 You are permitted to have 63 days of respite each calendar year (1 January – 31 December) without your payments being stopped.
-These days can be for a holiday, or simply a break from caring.
+These days can be for a holiday, simply a break from caring, or if you are not providing care while the person is in hospital.

 During your break, the person receiving care can be in informal respite care at home or elsewhere, or be informally cared for by a friend, neighbour or family member.